whbrown555/GettingData/README.md

 	*Each row is uniquely identified by:*
 	- *activity codes, subjectID, feature name (which also describes the mean/std metric represented in the feature_value*
 	- *the associated values represent the mean of the associated training and test feature_value*
+- *'features_mean_std.txt' catalogs the modified set of features represented in the summarized dataset.*

 > > #Notes:
 > > - Features are normalized and bounded within [-1,1].